A COUNCILLOR has criticised highways chiefs after a 30mph speed limit was advertised on a tiny cobbled lane.

 HGVs and double decker buses have frequently become stuck in the lane after following internet and sat nav directions.

-Coun Wilson, who lives in Edge End Road, said: “It is really just a footpath but attracts droves of sat nav users who are expecting to get to the destination faster than it is possible to go on this lane.
+Coun Wilson, who lives in Edge End Road, said: “It is really just a footpath but attracts droves of sat nav users who are expecting to get to the destination faster than it is possible to go on

 “There have been lots of complaints about damaged garden walls, pots and steps because the road just isn’t suitable.